Registering for Classes

 - To be considered a full-time undergraduate student, you must take a minimum of 12 credits.
 A normal undergraduate course load is 15 credits.

 - To be considered a full-time graduate student, you must take a minimum of 12 credits, with the exception of individuals holding a full University graduate assistantship, who are considered full-time with at least nine credits per term.

 - Individuals registering for dissertation load (courses numbered 899 only) will be certified as full-time when registered for a minimum of one credit.

 - Undergraduates may not register for more than 19 credits per term unless given approval by the Office of the Vice Provost for Undergraduate Education (LC 30).
 Graduate students may not register for more than 19 credits per term.

-- Students with senior status (88+ credits, including earned and in-progress credits) cannot register for 100-level courses during Advance Registration, only during the DROP/ADD period after classes begin, as defined by the University calendar.
-Seniors needing 100-level courses to complete degree requirements should obtain recommendation for the course(s) from their academic adviser and submit the request to the Office of the Dean of Undergraduate Education (LC 30) to obtain permission to register for 100-level classes during Advance Registration.
+- Students with senior status (88+ credits, including earned and in-progress credits) cannot register for 100-level courses during Advance Registration, only during the DROP/ADD period after classes begin, as defined by the Academic Calendar.
+Seniors needing 100-level courses to complete degree requirements should obtain recommendation for the course(s) from their academic advisor and submit the request to the Office of the Dean of Undergraduate Education (LC 30) to obtain permission to register for 100-level classes during Advance Registration.

 - Undergraduate students ordinarily enroll in courses at the level appropriate to their class.
-Individual departments have the authority to require a C or S grade in courses that are prerequisite for advanced courses in that area.
+Individual departments have the authority to require a C or S grade in courses that are prerequisites for advanced courses in that area.

 - Students enrolling in course sections with days/times/room listed as arranged (ARR) should contact the instructor or department offering the course prior to registering in order to formalize arrangements regarding the meeting days, times, and room.